How Long Does Broccoli Last?

 • Place this inside the freezer for 45 minutes, so they are almost frozen and don’t clump together.

 • In case you don’t have a box, place them inside a vacuum-sealed pack and store them inside the freezer for the coming months.
+You can use a zip-lock bag if you squeeze the air out of it first.

 How Can You Pickle Broccoli to Enhance its Shelf Life?